EPYC 7552 vs EPYC 9135

 So, is EPYC 9135 better than EPYC 7552?

 Yes.
-EPYC 9135 is the better overall CPU here.
-You are getting a 13.4% average FPS lead across 50 shared CPU game tests in our data, 0.7% better PassMark, and the stronger long-term platform, which makes it the stronger all-around choice.
+EPYC 9135 is the better all-around CPU here.
+It gives you a 13.4% average FPS lead across 50 shared CPU game tests in our data, 0.7% better PassMark, and the stronger long-term platform, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, EPYC 9135 is the better pick here.
+If gaming is the priority, EPYC 9135 is the better pick.
 According to our tests, it delivers 13.4% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, EPYC 9135 is the better fit.
+For streaming, content creation, and heavier multitasking, EPYC 9135 is the stronger fit.
 You are getting 0.7% better PassMark, backed by 16 cores and 32 threads.

 Which one is the smarter buy today, not just the cheaper CPU?